 For homes with gas stoves, an extractor fan is also a good idea.
 While it shouldn’t be used as a replacement for a proper carbon monoxide detector, it is a fast and efficient way for noxious fumes to be driven out if necessary.
 If you only buy one detector or alarm, we recommend that you place it as close to the kitchen as you can, because most properties also keep their boilers here.
 In the unlikely event that your detector starts to beep, turn on the extractor fan, open all of the windows, and leave the house immediately.

 Thirty years ago, we didn’t know anywhere near as much about the dangers of carbon monoxide poisoning as we do now.
 There were more deaths, because people did incredibly risky things like using gas stoves to heat the house or leaving their car engines running in enclosed spaces.
 We are now aware that these things are dangerous, so use your common sense to easily avoid dangerous situations.

 If you suspect that a gas appliance has a fault, don’t use it.
 Get in touch with the expert repair and maintenance team at Banjo.
-We’re committed to keeping your home and family safe.
+Our team of plumbers in Williamstown are committed to keeping your home and family safe.